Law for rabbinical courts to hear non-Israeli divorce cases approved

 Yaakov Katz, Editor-in-Chief

-A new law allowing Israel’s state rabbinical courts to impose sanctions against non-Israeli recalcitrant husbands who refuse to grant a divorce to their wives and are present in Israel was approved by the Knesset on Monday night by 42 votes against 24, with two abstentions.
+A new law allowing the state’s rabbinical courts to impose sanctions against non-Israeli recalcitrant husbands who refuse to grant a divorce to their wives and are present in Israel was approved by the Knesset on Monday night by 42 votes against 24, with two abstentions.

 The law is seen as controversial since it expands the jurisdiction of the state rabbinical courts to non-citizens on the highly charged issue of divorce refusal, although several centrist MKs worked to moderate the terms of the law in committee.